Garden Rules & Guidelines

 Fences

 The entire garden is fenced with 6′ tall welded wire mesh, with two strands of wire above that for a total fence height of around 9′.
 There is a gate on each side of the fence.
-Please lock the gates if you are the last to leave.
+Please close the gate after you enter to keep out animals (especially rabbits!) and be sure to lock the gates if you are the last to leave.

 Tools